 The Marais poitevin

-The Centre nature du Marais poitevin at Taugon, located on its very own, unspoilt site, is specifically aimed at school groups and summer camps.
+The Centre nature du Marais poitevin at Taugon is located on its very own, unspoilt site.
+It specifically aime at school groups and summer camps.

 Port des Salines: uncover the mystery of the salt marshes of the Ile d’Oléron